Caching

 - Entity Name + Argument1 Name + Argument2 Name + Argument1Value + Argument2Value (Product-Name-Color–Chocolate-White)

-Following this naming convention makes it easy to examine keys at run-time and establish the source.
-It also guarantees uniqueness to avoid the collisions.
+A consistent convention makes it easy to inspect keys at runtime and determine their source.
+It also guarantees uniqueness to avoid cache collisions.

 // An example of the second cache key convention: